zzzgit/element/examples/docs/en-US/input.md

 ### Mixed input

-Prepend or append an element, generally a label or a button.
+Prepend or append an jade, generally a label or a button.

 :::demo Use `slot` to distribute elements that prepend or append to Input.